 J. T. Kelly gained a love for the European continent while living in Rome, Italy, for a year and traveling extensively.
-Prior to developing FAIR WAYS and FOUL PLAYS, he honed his writing skills as an award-winning communications professional.
+Prior to developing Fair Ways and Foul Plays and his other novels, he honed his writing skills as an award-winning communications professional.

-Like the protagonist, Jack McCabe, the author spent part of his summers at Lake Maxinkuckee, where the experiences became a wonderful part of his life.
+Like Jack McCabe, the protagonist in the first book, the author spent part of his summers at Lake Maxinkuckee, where the experiences became a wonderful part of his life.
 His grandfather, who purchased the cottage in the 1940s, provided him and his large family many years of enjoyment with priceless memories.
 Yes, the “big hill” really exists and still offers a challenge.

 (Photo: J. T. Kelly learning how to drive a speedboat with his father and sister.)